sudhansu-s-rath/How-to-Keeling_UIUC-/README.md

 <pre><code> conda activate myenv </pre></code>

-After the created environment is active , we can install all the required packages one by one or all together:
+After the created environment is active, we can install all the required packages one by one or all together:

 <pre><code> conda install matplotlib numpy xarray scipy netCDF4 jupyter </pre></code>